An Auditor’s Best Practices in Issuing a Major Nonconformity

 As an auditor, one of the most important (and difficult) things to learn is how to issue a nonconformity—especially a major.
 This is usually done at the closing meeting of an audit, but the closing meeting is not where the process of issuing the nonconformity begins.
 Issuing a nonconformity starts in the opening meeting.

 ISO 19011:2011 is the official guidance document for auditors of Quality Management Systems, and ISO 13485 is the quality system standard for medical device manufacturers.
 Section 6.4.2 of this Standard explains best practices for an opening meeting.
 The last five items in this section are critical to preparing the client for potential nonconformities:

 - Method of reporting audit findings, including grading, if any

 - Conditions under which the audit may be terminated

 - Time and place of the closing meeting

 - How to deal with possible findings during the audit

-- System for feedback from the auditee on findings or conclusions of audit
+- System for feedback from the auditee on findings or conclusions of the audit

 - Process for complaints and appeals

 The auditor should be crystal clear in their description of minor and major nonconformities or any other grading that will be used.
 The auditor should also make it clear that they are looking for conformity rather than nonconformity.
 This is an audit—not an inspection.
 Typically, a minor nonconformity is described as “a single lapse in the fulfillment of a requirement,” while a major nonconformity is described as one of the following: 1) “a total absence in the fulfillment of a requirement,” 2) “repetition of a previous nonconformity,” 3) “failure to address a previously identified minor nonconformity,” or 4) “shipment of non-conforming product.”
 When the auditor is in doubt, then the finding is minor, and never a major.
 For a major nonconformity to be issued, there can be no doubt.